chaosleaguewiki/chaosleaguewiki.github.io/.snippets/game-terminology.md

+*[DoodleChaos]: YouTuber and creator of the Chaos League Game.

 *[Marble]: Each player participating in a minigame is displayed as a marble.
 *[Marbles]: Each player participating in a minigame is displayed as a marble.
 *[marble]: Each player participating in a minigame is displayed as a marble.